DavidMcGurk/audio-tab-generator/README.md

 Where the flags `--gen-mp3` or `--gen-wav` can be used to optionally reconstruct the midi files into audio files.

+If the predicted tabs are poor, it is likely because the onset threshold (and to a lesser extent the frame threshold or minimum note length) are incorrectly tuned.
+If the onset is too low, it will pick up harmonics and general noise, too high and it will not pick up quiter notes.
+Therefore, this should be adjusted based on the input audio to produce better results.

 For more detailed usage and options, run:

 ```bash